About Task-Based Workflows

 Encompass Developer Connect provides the following sets of APIs to create and manage tasks and task instances:

-• Task Template APIs provide methods to configure Task Group, Task, and Sub-Task Templates.
+- Task Template APIs provide methods to configure Task, and Sub-Task Templates.
 Administrators can create, update, retrieve, and delete these templates.

-• Task APIs provide methods to create, update, delete and retrieve Task Groups Tasks, add and view Task Comments.
+Task APIs provide methods to create, update, delete and retrieve Tasks, and add/view Task Comments.

-• Sub-Task APIs provide methods to create, update, delete and retrieve Task Groups SubTasks, add and view Sub-Task Comments.
+Sub-Task APIs provide methods to create, update, delete and retrieve Sub-Tasks, and add/view Sub-Task Comments.

 Task-Related Entities